LiskArchive/lisk-explorer/README.md

 ### Installation with Docker (recommended)

-In order to install Docker, refer to the offcial [Docker Installation Instruction](https://docs.docker.com/install/).
+In order to install Docker, refer to the official [Docker Installation Instruction](https://docs.docker.com/install/).

 You will also need Docker Compose [Install Docker Compose](https://docs.docker.com/compose/install/).